 If weightlifting is a regular part of your workout routine, we highly recommend trying a pair of weightlifting shoes (no, they’re not just for Olympians).
 Contrary to common belief, you shouldn’t be wearing your running or hiking shoes during a weightlifting session.
-If you want to get the most out of your workout and prevent injury, it’s time to consider a dedicated pair of weightlifting shoes.
+If you want to get the most out of your workout and prevent injury, it’s time to commit to a pair of the best weightlifting shoes.

 But what are weightlifting shoes anyway?
 Weightlifting shoes are typically slim sneakers with extra structure and support.
-While most athletic shoes aim for lightweight comfort, weightlifting shoes are meant to keep you anchored and in control while lifting.
+While most athletic shoes aim for lightweight comfort, the best lifting shoes are meant to keep you anchored and in control while weightlifting.
 Most weightlifting shoes use a slightly elevated heel to improve posture, as well as a stiff construction, non-slip sole and a snug fit for stability.

 The Benefits of Weightlifting Shoes

 Performance: Weightlifting shoes are designed to keep your body in the correct position during standing movements such as squats, deadlifts and overhead presses.
 This activates the proper muscles during a specific exercise, improving you’re overall form and balance for a more effective workout.

 Safety: Although weightlifting doesn’t have the obvious dangers of action sports, for example, there are still some considerable risks involved.
 Incorrect posture and mistakes in the gym can cause injuries ranging from chronic back pain to broken bones.
 The corrective powers of the best lifting shoes can minimize these risks.